Alpackers/CTF-Writeups/Misc/OverTheWire/Narnia/Narnia5/Readme.md

 i = 1 (0xffb1f50c)
 >```
 >
 > Looks like the right track.
-Let's see if we can find our way back up the stack to our input.
+Let's move to gdb and see if we can find our way back up the stack to our input.
 >
 >```
 (gdb) run $(python -c 'print "AAAA"')%x%x%x%x%x%x%x